 Mount Diablo Challenge The East Bay's "Best Uphill Bike Ride" Sunday, October 6, 2013

 Traditionally, the Mount Diablo Challenge is a 11.2 mile timed bike ride, starting at Athenian School in Danville and climbing up Southgate Road 3,249 feet to the summit of Mount Diablo.
 For the first time ever, we've added a Junction Wave for 2013 which will end at Mt.
-Diablo's Junction- great for those building their climbing skills!
+Diablo's Junction at 6.5 miles and 1,578 feet elevation gain- great for those building their climbing skills!
 1,000 cycling enthusiasts compete and prizes are awarded for several categories in a ceremony at the summit with food and beverages for all.
 All proceeds benefit Save Mount Diablo’s land conservation efforts.

 Thanks to all of our generous sponsors, volunteers, park rangers, and the Contra Costa County Sheriff's department.